 - Chain Pain: Riot, the punk driver, favors this instead of his feet.

 - Gainaxing: Natalie, most notable in her winning animation.

-- Hero Stole My Bike: the other thing that you can do after knocking down your opponent, but be careful, because the enemies can do that to you!
-Just hope you don't have spend too much money on that faster new bike...
+- Hero Stole My Bike: The other thing that you can do after knocking down your opponent, but be careful, because the enemies can do that to you!
+Just hope you didn't spend too much money on that faster new bike...

 - Palette Swap: Mad Rider, a generic enemy that exclusively attacks the player who are knocked off his/her bike looks exactly like Shu, only colored orange.